nkthebass/XenoCPUUtility/README.md

 * **Storage:** 200MB free space
 * **CPU:** Intel 2nd Gen or newer, AMD FX or newer (or ARM-compatible)

 *Note: As of v1.9.0, legacy CPU support (Intel 1st Gen, AMD Phenom/Athlon K10) is not included.
-A legacy version is planned for future release.*
+A legacy version is avalible on my profile.*

 ---